NamgyelHuk708/DSO101_Assignment-1-2-3/Report.md

 **Credential Handling:**

 - DockerHub credentials were stored in Jenkins as `docker-hub-creds`
-- The pipeline securely injected credentials using `credentials('docker-hub-creds')`
+- The pipeline securely injected credentials using `credentials('docker-credentials')`

 **Pipeline Stages:**